lchapo/tictactoe-q-learner/README.md

 ## Kudos
 In researching Q-learning in the context of adversarial games, the following sources were especially helpful:
 * [AlphaGo The Movie](https://www.rottentomatoes.com/m/alphago/) and [DeepMind's seminal research paper](https://www.nature.com/articles/nature24270.epdf) inspired this project in the first place.
 In particular, I was attracted to the idea of training an AI "tabula rasa" -- using only self play without any starting data or hard-coded strategies
-* [Scott Rome's blackjack learner](http://srome.github.io/Train-A-Neural_Net-To-Play-Black-Jack-With-Q-Learning/) for providing a clear guide to Q-learning in the context of an adversarial game
+* [Scott Rome's blackjack learner](http://srome.github.io/Train-A-Neural_Net-To-Play-Black-Jack-With-Q-Learning/) provided a clear guide to Q-learning in the context of an adversarial game
 * [Arthur Juliani's article](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0) helped me understand why a simple Q table was the right approach here and when a neural network starts to become more practical